rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 JWT Signature verification is done using the public key of the IdP.
 The public key can be configured statically in Privacera or dynamically fetched from the IdP's JWKS endpoint.

-Privacera supports only RSA256 and ECDSA256 algorithms for JWT token signature.
+!!! note "Privacera supports only RSA256 and ECDSA256 algorithms for JWT token signature."

 ## Using JWT Token Feature

 To use this feature you need to do the following:

-1. OLAC
+1. For OLAC supported connectors
       2. Configure Privacera Dataserver to use JWT tokens
       3. Configure EMR, Databricks or Apache Spark plugin to use JWT token
       4. At runtime, generate JWT token and pass it to the Spark job
-2. FGAC
+2. For FGAC supported connectors
       3. Configure the Databricks Spark plugin to use JWT token
       4. At runtime, generate JWT token and pass it to the Spark job

 ## Using JWT Tokens

-### OLAC
+### For OLAC supported connectors

 User will pass the JWT token string in a Spark configuration variable to the Spark job.
 Here is an example -
 ```json